MasterMind Final Conference

 The WHO: where eMental health has an impact and value.
 Clayton Hamilton. eHealth Regional Focal Point for the European Region at World Health Organization

 Cities and global challenges.
-Laia Ortiz.
-Councillor Head of Area of Social Rights.
+Pilar Solanes.
+Head of Department of Health.
 Barcelona City Council.
-TBC.

 The opportunities for the regions.
 Vicente Rodriguez Saez.
 Deputy Head of Unit.
 D1.
 Territorial Cooperation.
 DG Region, European Commission.